 When you plan your meals out in advance, you can choose well-balanced, healthy options.
 As a rule, with planning on your side, your blood sugar should be stable.

 Research suggests that during World War I and World War II sugar was not as readily available.
-During this time incidents of diabetes was a lot less.
+During this time there were fewer incidents of diabetes.
 When sugar is more readily available, there is also an increase in diabetes.

 2- Drink Water